tprasadtp/ubuntu-post-install/docs/clioptions.md

 You have two options of configuring this script.

-1. using .list files in `data`
+- Using .list files in `data`

   ```console
     ./after-effects --lists
   ```

-2. Using YAML files [they can be local or remote]
+-  Using YAML files [they can be local or remote]

   ```console
     ./after-effects --yaml